hernan232/secure-svm/README.md

 # Sec-SVM

 This is a repository that contains implementations of some algorithms for SVM training.
-There are two types of implementations: clear implementations, using Python 3 with just NumPy library, and secure implementations using MPC protocols for training and implemented in the MP-SPDZ framework (https://github.com/data61/MP-SPDZ).
+There are two types of implementations: clear implementations, using Python 3 with just NumPy library, and secure implementations using MPC protocols for training and implemented in the [MP-SPDZ](https://github.com/data61/MP-SPDZ) framework.

 ## Implemented algorithms:
 - SMO algorithm.